 I think of this as a cooler you might take to work or school for your lunch.
 Even with that restriction, you can bring larger coolers and keep them in lockers and picnic areas outside of the parks.
 We have done both and actually find we like bringing a larger one and utilizing Disneyland’s picnic area.
 Disney does make exceptions for medical reasons but I strongly suggest emailing customer service before hand to discuss your personal situation.

 We already noted that glass containers are banned, but if you need to bring in baby food, and it happens to be in a glass jar, you can bring it in.
 You may also bring in small vials of perfume (4 oz or less) and medicines that are in glass containers.
 If your medicines need to be refridgerated, you can take them to First Aid to do so.

 Disney parks do not sell gum and because of this, many people have the idea that gum is banned in the parks.
 This is not true.
 Disney does not sell gum simply because of the mess it would make, they don’t want it readily available to guests.
 You can however pack in your own gum if you want to have some on hand.

 Did you know about all these items that are banned?
 Did you think something was banned that actually isn’t?
 You can get a full list of items banned at Disney parks by visiting the park’s website.
 You can check out the one for Disneyland by CLICKING HERE.

 If you are ready to book your Disneyland vacation, we suggest booking through our friends at Get Away Today.
 They always have a great deal and can add on a lot of magical extras to your vacation.
+If you book a package of 2 nights or more, with 2 park tickets, you can use code CrazyAdventure to save an extra $10.
 Just click the image below to book now.